mvcds/my-library/society/Feminism.md

-"Feminism is diverse and varies [...]
-A basic assumption common to the various feminist movements is that all [[gender|genders]] are of equal value and therefore should have equal rights.”
+> Feminism is diverse and varies [...]
+A basic assumption common to the various feminist movements is that all [[gender|genders]] are of equal [[my-library/philosofy/Value|Value]] and therefore should have equal rights

 ---